JayceeS666/fhrs-low-rating-prediction/docs/DEVELOPMENT_LOG.md

 ## If you want to check any of this

-Every AUC number in section 6 came from actually running that version against the exact data sitting in `data/` (README has the details on when that was pulled). `fhrs_pipeline.py` here is the v2 setup — I didn't keep separate scripts for v1 or v3 since only v2 ended up in the dissertation.
+Every AUC number in section 6 came from actually running that version against the exact data sitting in `data/` (README has the details on when that was pulled). `fhrs_pipeline.py` here is the v2 setup — I didn't keep separate scripts for v1 since only v2 ended up in the dissertation.